5 Nutrients To Support Autoimmune Disease

 Our ancestors frequently ate organ meats in their diets, such as liver, that were dense sources of vitamin D. Other great sources of dietary Vitamin D are wild fish like sockeye salmon and sardines.

 Some people prefer to use a liquid liposomal D3/K2 for optimal absorption to support their vitamin D levels.
-I recommend somewhere between 1000 IU and up to 2000IU for every 25 lbs. of bodyweight in cases of autoimmunity.
-Remember, these supplements are not at this time FDA approved to prevent, mitigate, treat or cure any autoimmune disease and should not be confused as such.
+I recommend somewhere between 1000 IU and up to 2000IU for every 25 lbs. of body weight in cases of autoimmunity.
+Remember, these supplements are not at this time FDA-approved to prevent, mitigate, treat, or cure any autoimmune disease and should not be confused as such.

 2. Zinc

 Zinc is another critical nutrient for healthy immune system function.
-Proper zinc levels help support the thymus gland and the formation of T helper cells, which are vital for coordination of the immune system (2).
+Proper zinc levels help support the thymus gland and the formation of T helper cells, which are vital for the coordination of the immune system (2).

 Studies have shown that chronically low zinc levels can result in atrophy of the thymus gland which leads to poor T helper cell maturation and an imbalance in the Th1 and Th2 branches of the immune system.
 It is this immune imbalance that contributes to chronic inflammation and autoimmune disease.